Bank emergency move driven by pension fund fears

 The Bank of England stepped in to calm markets after some types of pension funds were at risk of collapse.

-It said it would buy as many government bonds as necessary after Friday's mini-budget sparked turmoil on financial markets and the pound plunged.
+It pledged to buy £65bn government bonds after Friday's mini-budget sparked turmoil on financial markets and the pound plunged.

 Investors had demanded a much higher return for investing in government bonds, causing some to halve in value.